 Des Moines has been home to several Renaissance festivals over the years.
-The first one was the Iowa Renaissance Festival which began in Mason City in 1992 and relocated to Des Moines the following year.
+We started the first one, Iowa Renaissance Festival.
+It began in Mason City in 1992 and relocated to Des Moines the following year.
 In 2000, that event moved to Amana Colonies where it continues to operate.

 May 29-31, 2004 – Although planned to be held at Water Works Park, a flood just before opening caused it to be hastily relocated to a corner parking lot at the Iowa State Fairgrounds.
 It wasn’t pretty, but at least it was dry.